Wesley Hunt

 Wesley Parish Hunt (born November 13, 1981) is an American politician and former U.S. Army officer serving as the U.S. representative for Texas's 38th congressional district since 2023.
-He is a member of the Republican Party.

-Hunt announced in October 2025 that he was running in the 2026 United States Senate election in Texas.
+A member of the Republican Party, he placed third in the Republican primary in the 2026 U.S. Senate election in Texas.

 Early life and education

 Hunt was born and raised in Houston to a military family.
 After graduating from St. John's School, he attended the United States Military Academy, where he received a Bachelor of Science in leadership and management with mechanical engineering in 2004.
-His West Point class of 2004 classmates include U.S. representatives John James and Pat Ryan.

 Hunt was commissioned into the U.S. Army in 2004 and flew Apache helicopters in the military.
 He was deployed once to Iraq and was deployed twice to Saudi Arabia as a diplomatic liaison officer.
 He left the army at the rank of captain in 2012.

 After being honorably discharged, he attended Cornell University and obtained a Master of Business Administration, Master of Public Administration, and a Master of Industrial and Labor Relations.